sui-foundation/sips/sips/sip-template.md

 ## Motivation

-The standard is motivated by few potential applications such as encrypted NFT that requires the user to manage an encryption key in client side wallets.
+The standard is motivated by few potential applications such as confidential transactions, encrypted NFTs, encrypted file storage, and so on, that requires the user to manage an encryption key in client side wallets.
 There are already many designs for applications that require encryption and decryption of on-chain data.

 ## Specification

-We here describes two primary ways that an encryption key can be managed:
+We describe here two primary ways that an encryption key can be managed:

 1. We leverage the master private key already stored in the wallet (either in Chrome Extension or mobile device) by defining a new derivation path.

-2. In the case that we do not wish the user to manage any cryptographic material, we propose a key server that manages a master encryption key and serve each user an unique and persistent encryption key upon request.
+2. In the case that we do not wish the user to manage any cryptographic material, we propose a key server that manages a master encryption key and serve each user a unique and persistent encryption key upon request.

 ### Manage Encryption Key from Non-Custodial Private Key Wallet